Skip to content

 Exilejackin exile — pulling everyone out at once

-Every command in jackin’ maps to a concept from The Matrix.
+Every command in jackin’ maps to a cyberpunk-operator concept.
 This isn’t just for fun — it makes the mental model intuitive.
 When you “load” an agent, you’re loading it into a construct.
 When you “eject” it, you’re pulling it out.
 The vocabulary reinforces what’s actually happening.

 Because the problem is not only isolation.